Kate-Remick/MidtermProject/README.md

 ## Description

-This full stack web application utilizes a fully developed mySQL database schema connected to Java through JPA.
+This full-stack web application utilizes a fully developed MySQL database schema connected to Java through JPA.
 Following C.R.U.D the app allows the manipulation of different entities in the database tables.
-Two different types of users with different permissions can log in and are authenticated through a mySQL table.
+Two different types of users with different permissions can log in and are authenticated through a MySQL table.
 The customer user has a log and can track different goals and journal entries with timestamps to track their fitness progress.

+## Lessons Learned
+- Utilize git branches and consistently merging to main branch to optimize team production

+- Creating a schema table with a compound key caused more problems than it solved
+- Java beans using Spring boot cannot pass objects to Controllers :(
+- Using HTML and CSS to format and build a cleaner looking site

 ## Technologies Used
+- Frontend
+  - HTML/CSS
+  - Bootstrap
+  - Java Standard Tag Library (JSTL)
 - Backend
   - Java
   - Spring MVC
   - MySQLWorkbench
   - MySQL
   - Gradle
-- Git and Github
   - Unix Terminal
-- JPA
-- HTML/CSS
-- Bootstrap
-- Java Standard Tag Library (JSTL)
+  - Java Persistence API
   - Hibernate

-## Lessons Learned
-- Utilizing git branches and consistently merging to main branch to optimize team production
-- Creating a schema table with a compound key caused more problems than it solved
-- Java beans using Spring boot cannot pass objects to Controllers :(
-- Working a lot with HTML and CSS to format and build a cleaner looking site
+- Collaboration
+  - Git and Github
+  - Zoom
+  - Slack
+- Research
+  - Google
+  - StackOverflow
+  - Mozilla Developer Network
+  - SD SQUAD

 ## EER Diagram
 <img src="DB/fitnessfinderdb.png" alt="DB Schema"/>